 Select CT.CID, CT.
 C Name, CA. Cid CA. called from customer CT

-Left Join call CA ON CT.CID = CA. CID
+Left Join calls CA-ON CT.CID = CA. CID

-Database is empty until objects created in it
+The database is empty until objects created in it.

 CREATE USER testuser FROM MyApplASPERM=2000000,SPOOL=5000000 ,PASSWORD=SECRET,DEFAULT DATABASE = Finance,NO FALLBACK

-Teradata provides the flexibility to use three types of temporary table which helps user to accomplish their work more easily.
-This kind of table is temporary to the database that means tables are not going to store permanently in the disk space, will be discarded after specific time based on type of table.
+Teradata provides the flexibility to use three types of temporary tables which helps user to accomplish their work more easily.
+This kind of table is temporary to the database that means tables are not going to store permanently in the disk space, will be discarded after a specific time based on the type of table.